-- Once the cake is fully baked remove it from the oven.
+- As soon as the cake is fully baked remove it from the oven.

 - Place the loaf tin on a trivet or cooling rack and allow the cake to fully cool in the tin.

 - When fully cooled run a palette knife around the edges of the cake.
 Turn the cake out of the tin and carefully remove the baking parchment from the base of the cake.

 Since this cake is so delicious, it is perfect for sharing.
 Invite friends round for a coffee morning and I guarantee that this cake will be a hit.
 It is also ideal to serve with frothy hot chocolate after a family walk on a chilly day out.
 Sharing food with others makes it taste infinitely better, simply because it is a shared experience that creates memories.

 If you have enjoyed this recipe for Chocolate Chip Pumpkin Loaf Cake you may also like these:

-Baking for others can be a very therapeutic and rewarding experience.
+I find baking can be a very therapeutic and rewarding experience.
 Probably due to the methodical process that comes from working my way through a recipe, from start to finish, I find myself relaxing in the process.
 While baking and giving a cake to friends or family shows that they have been thought of and most of all, are cared about.
-As a result of a little fore thought and preparation, it is really possible to make someone’s day.
+As a result of a little fore thought and preparation, it is really possible to change someone’s day in a positive way.